 Session cache

-In conjunction with balancing, a session caching system works to improve the use of network bandwidth and the allocation/deallocation of resources in the HSM and on the application server.
-When the application requests that the session be terminated from the HSM, it is terminated logically (for the application, the session has been successfully closed); the HSM library (loaded into the address space of the application process) maintains the physical session with the HSM for a certain period of time; if a new session is requested, the library reuses that physical session (re-authenticating the user locally).
-By reusing an already established session, there is a benefit in not having to negotiate the physical session again, especially if the application is using encrypted sessions (TLS).
-The type of the new session (open or encrypted) must be the same as the existing physical session.
-If the physical session in the cache is not reused within the timeout period, it is physically terminated.
+In conjunction with load balancing, a session caching system operates to optimize network bandwidth usage and the allocation/deallocation of resources on the HSM and the application server.
+When the application requests that the session be terminated by the HSM, it is logically terminated (from the application’s perspective, the session has been successfully closed); the HSM library (loaded into the application process’s address space) maintains the physical session with the HSM for a certain period of time; if a new session is requested, the library reuses that physical session (re-authenticating the user locally).
+Reusing an already established session provides a performance benefit by avoiding the need to renegotiate the physical session, especially if the application is using encrypted sessions (TLS).
+The type of the new session (unencrypted or encrypted) must match that of the existing physical session.
+If the cached physical session is not reused within the timeout period, it is physically terminated upon the next session opening.

 Characteristics of the session cache: